BioPIE: A Biomedical Protocol Information Extraction Dataset for Experiment Understanding: biopie Dataset

 \subsection{Data Collection and Processing}

-We first collect protocols from high-quality biology journals and use Qwen-max to clean and normalize them into stepwise imperative sentences.
-From these, we select 464 sub-protocols from the complete collection as our \ac{id} set, covering a broad range of common biomedical workflows.
-To construct an \ac{ood} set, we select the other 45 sub-protocols whose biomedical sub-fields are not represented in the \ac{id} data.
+We first collect protocols from peer-reviewed biology research articles and use Qwen-Max to clean and normalize them into stepwise imperative sentences.
+From these protocols, we select 464 sub-protocols covering four major domains: genetic manipulation, molecular interactions, physiological signal detection, and regenerative medicine, from the complete collection as our \ac{id} set, covering a broad range of common biomedical workflows.
+To construct an \ac{ood} set, we select the other 45 sub-protocols whose biomedical sub-fields are not represented in the \ac{id} set.
 These \ac{ood} protocols cover distinct experiment types such as animal imaging, plant-based expression, and virological assays.
+We also analyze the detailed distribution of data sources (Appx.~\ref{apxsec:datasource}), and the impact of this normalization of protocols qualitatively and quantitatively (Appx.~\ref{apxsec:normalization}).
+The analyses demonstrate the normalization has no significant impact on the information within experimental workflows.